 Focus on Cash Flow.

-When you hear others talk about this with a contrarian point of view, you should realize one of the following to be true:
+When you hear others talk about this from a contrarian point of view, you should realize one of the following to be true:

-1) They are either an established business with very deep capital (in which case they may have the luxury to be able to wait out market fluctuation).
+- They are either an established business with very deep capital (in which case they may have the luxury to be able to wait out market fluctuation)

 I realize parts of this may be controversial.
 If they are, great!
 I have done my job.
 I have challenged you to think about your business and its direction.